August/September 2023...

 We are excited to share our PowerBerry experience and knowledge in order to help potential growers across Delaware and the US.

-Our plan was to establish a Carefree and Healthy PowerBerry Orchard- growing 50 Viking Aronia, 25 Elderberry, and Several Hundred Yards of Thornless Erect Triple Crown Blackberry.
+Our Plan was to establish a Carefree and Healthy PowerBerry Orchard- growing 50 Viking Aronia, 25 Elderberry, and Several Hundred Yards of Thornless Erect Triple Crown Blackberry.
+This wouldn't be possible without the help of funding by USDA-AMS Specialty Crop Block Grant Program.

 Aronia: